HIsarna ironmaking process: Pilot plant

 In 2010 the HIsarna pilot plant was constructed at Tata Steel IJmuiden.
 The pilot plant has a capacity of producing 65,000 tons of pig iron per year.
 A first campaign of experiments was completed in spring 2011, which was followed by three more successful experimental campaigns.
 The second and third campaign were co-financed by the Research Fund for Coal and Steel (RFCS).
 The fourth campaign finished in June 2014.
 The fifth campaign started in the autumn of 2017.
 This project was part funded by the Horizon 2020 Framework Programme from the EU, as part of the second Sustainable Industry Low Carbon (SILC-II) funding round.

 In 2021 the sixth HIsarna campaign was started.
 By 2023 the pilot plant had produced a total of 12 000 tonnes of liquid hot metal and the longest continuous run was 19.5 days.
+In the spring of 2026 it was reported that the pilot plant had undergone several significant upgrades improving productivity, introducing injection of natural gas as part replacement for coal injection and the installation of thermal imaging inside the Smelting Reduction Vessel.
+In the same publication it is reported that the total production of liquid hot metal was 19 000 tonnes with a daily record of 160 tonnes and a coal rate of 726 kg per tonne of liquid metal.